 Spike 150 is an initiative of Utah’s Transcontinental Railroad 150th Celebration Commission.
 The Utah State Legislature and Governor Gary Herbert established the Commission in 2017.
 Utah’s Transcontinental Railroad 150th Celebration Commission celebrated the historic 1869 “wedding of the rails” with events throughout the state including the Sesquicentennial Festival at the Golden Spike National Historical Park on the weekend of May 10-12, 2019.
 The Commission is also engaged in promoting other commemorative events and activities that inspire, unify, educate and advance the legacy of this historic moment.

 Promontory Summit is located in Box Elder County in northern Utah.
 The site is approximately a two-hour drive from Salt Lake City.
-On May 10th, please allow for at least three hours to drive to the site and pass through ticket and security checkpoints.

 Additional directions can be found on the Golden Spike National Historical Park website.